 Mindset 1: Lower The Bar For a Conversation

-It’s a cultural narrative from movies you watch growing up where the actors and actresses often come up with witty lines and the ‘perfect moment’ to strike up a conversation.
-In reality, is far from the truth.
-It’s always a little awkward at first when getting to know someone new, just keep it simple.
+The need for serious or deep talk in the first couple of minutes is a narrative from movies you watch growing up where the actors and actresses often come up with witty lines and the ‘perfect moment’ to start talking to someone new.
+In reality, this is far from the truth.
+Starting a new conversation is always a little awkward at first, just keep it simple.

 Mindset 2: Statements Versus Questions

 Have you ever had someone who you just got to know ask you repetitive questions?
 I bet you have.
 It also felt irritating.
-People feel the same way as well.
-When you go interview mode on someone, you’re making the conversational flow one sided.
+Guess what, people feel the same way as well.
+Let’s not treat new conversations like an interview, shall we?

-Instead of going down the route of interviewing someone and asking questions.
-When you make statements, you’re giving your own input and giving her a window to respond to that statement.
+Instead of going down the usual route of interviewing someone and asking questions… you can make statements.
+This way you’re giving your input and giving them a window to respond to that statement.

 The trick here isn’t to just stick to statements.
-It’s to mix in statements and questions.
-In Asian culture, if you were just to stick to statements, most people will not know how to respond.
-From my experience, they’re just too used to guys asking questions all the time, and haven’t built any social skills to share themselves.
+It is to mix in statements and questions.
+However, if you were just to stick to statements, most people will not know how to respond.
+From my experience, they’re just too used to people asking questions all the time and haven’t built any social skills to share themselves.

-It’s a much better conversational habit as compared to asking questions and waiting for her reply.
-Of course, if you were to make statements, questions and she just doesn’t respond, it means that she’s not ready to talk and isn’t receptive.
+Making statements is a better conversational habit as compared to asking questions and waiting for their reply.
+Of course, if you were to make both statements and ask questions and they won’t respond, it means that they are not ready to talk to someone new.

 Don’t take it personally and move on.

-Statements offer more ‘value’ and opportunity for someone to get continue to a conversation than questions.
-When you’re just going off on questions with someone, you don’t express your identity, and you don’t really put them in a position to express themselves.
-The other party got to invest in the conversation for the interaction to go well.
+If you’re sticking to questions, you don’t get to express your identity and you don’t really grease the wheels to hep them express themselves.
+The other party got to take part minimally in a conversation for the interaction to go well.

 Mindset 3: Listening Actively

-One of the common pitfalls of learning social skills is to only talk about yourself and only showing interest in the topics that you yourself are interested in.
+One of the common pitfalls of learning how to talk to anyone is to only talk about yourself and only showing interest in the topics that you yourself are interested in.

-If you’re genuinely interested in the world of others.
-It will lead you to a lot more conversational opportunities than just sticking to your own topics of conversation.
+If you’re genuinely interested in the world of others, it will lead you to a lot more conversational opportunities than just sticking to your own topics.

 Mindset 4: Use Effective Language